arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/web-server-ap-mode/web-server-ap-mode.md

 If the code is not working, there are some common issues we might need to troubleshoot:
 - We have not updated the latest firmware for the board.
-- We have not installed the core required for the board.
+- We have not installed the Board Package required for the board.
 - We have not installed the WiFiNINA library.
 - We have not entered the SSID and PASS: remember, it is case sensitive.
 - We have not selected the right port to upload: depending on what computer we use, sometimes the board is duplicated.
 By simply restarting the editor, this issue can be solved.